Crownpeak/best-practices/fredhopper/fhr-shopify-app/user-guide/README.md

 To install the pixel, click the Install Pixel Extention button on the Settings page of the app.

+For more information on the Pixel Extention, please view the [Web-Pixel Integration](../web-pixel/README.md)

 ![Shopify App Settings Page](../../../images/shopify/settings.png)

 You can remove the Web Pixel at anytime by clicking the Remove Pixel Extension button.